elm-community/js-integration-examples/more/webcomponents/README.md

 ### Triggering Events ([demo](https://ellie-app.com/8VvL6ggT5qJa1))

-Custom elements [can listen to events](#Listening-to-Events) but they become really useful as soon as they're triggering events themselves, listening to events from Elm is easy.
+Custom elements [can listen to events](#Listening-to-Events) but they become really useful as soon as they're triggering events themselves.
 You mainly want to use this as an adapter to give Elm access to [Web APIs][html5-apis] it does not yet support in form of a core package or to embed functionality from external JavaScript libraries.

 To demonstrate this we build a slightly more involved custom element `<copy-to-clipboard>` that lets the user copy text from an Elm app via button click using the [Document.execCommand API][doc-exec-command].
 This is a fairly old non-standard API that's widely supported, nonetheless.
 The [Clipboard API][mdn-clipboard] is the modern successor, in case you don't need support for older browsers.